BenjaminHellebust/BenjaminHellebust.github.io/Why Care/Food Chain/index.md

 ![corn](https://user-images.githubusercontent.com/95508525/167988773-a5dbd66d-e275-4334-ab88-0d0b12ed0161.jpg)<br>

-Another reason is the food chain.
+Another reason is the impact on the food chain.